May 11, 2012, Christopher D. Carroll StickyExpectationsC

 Now note that

-and while since, among consumers who have updated in period
+where (13) follows its predecessor since, among consumers who have updated in

-sides of (22) and substituting the result into (16) yields
+from both sides of (13) and substituting the result into (11)

 ).